tempestphp/tempest-docs/src/Web/Blog/articles/2025-11-10-route-decorators.md

 ---
-title: "Route Decorators in Tempest 2.8"
+title: "Route decorators in Tempest 2.8"
 description: Taking a deep dive in a new Tempest feature
 author: brent
 tag: release